-A very particular set of (sub-) skills This article offers a rather unnecessary thing: a number of skill techniques bought to their maximum level and slapped with a new name, turning the techniques into quick-pick advantages.
+A very particular set of (sub-) skills This article offers a rather unnecessary thing: a number of skill techniques bought to their maximum level and given new names as quick-pick advantages.
 These came about when I concocted a technique-based bunch of parkour- and thievery-related power-ups during the playtest for Dungeon Fantasy Denizens: Thieves.
-They didn’t appear in the book, so in the spirit of waste not, want not, I leave you with those power-ups here, along with a few more that I created later.
-Such technique-based advantages β I’ll call them “TBAs” β aren’t a new thing.
+They didn’t appear in the book, so in the spirit of waste not, want not, I leave you with those power-ups here, along with more that I created later.
+Such technique-based advantages – I’ll call them “TBAs” – aren’t a new thing.
 Dungeon Fantasy 11: Power-Ups (p.
-7) gives them…
+7) gives them a thumbs-up for simplicity, and offers examples…

 Game design musing: Easiest-ever, zero-math “weight-to-power” factor for characters (GURPS)